 The Queensland Disaster Management Arrangements are based upon partnership arrangements between state and local governments.

-The declaration of a disaster situation and/or the activation of the Queensland Disaster Management Arrangements and/or the activation of the NDRRA are independent and are not interlinked or conditional, although they may occur for the same event.
+The declaration of a disaster situation and/or the activation of the Queensland Disaster Management Arrangements and/or the activation of the NDRRA are independent and are not interlinked or conditional, although they may occur for the same

-Commonwealth - State funding of NDRRA
+Commonwealth/State Funding of NDRRA

-For simplicity, the publicly acknowledged NDRRA funding split is:

-• Categories A and B - 75% Commonwealth and 25% State

-- Category C 50% Commonwealth and 50% state funding - Category D funding split is agreed to when the measure is approved.
+For simplicity, the publicly acknowledged funding split is 75% Commonwealth, 25% State for Categories A and B and 50%/50% split for Category C. The funding spilt for Category D assistance is agreed to when the measure is approved.